Somalis in Germany

 Somalis in Germany are citizens and residents of Germany who are of Somali descent.
-According to the Federal Statistical Office of Germany, as of 2016, there are a total 33,900 Somalia-born immigrants living in Germany.
-Of those, 7,985 individuals were granted asylum status.
+According to the Federal Statistical Office of Germany, as of 2020, there are a total 47,495 Somalia-born immigrants living in Germany.

 History

 Between 1969 and 1991, the flow of Somali refugees to Germany was steady, but it increased quickly after 1991.
 Many of these later arrivals subsequently moved on to other countries, including the United Kingdom.

 UNHCR data suggests that 15,000 people from Somalia claimed asylum in Germany between 1990 and 1999.
 In March 2019, together with the International Organization for Migration, Germany started to run a resettlement programme for refugees in Ethiopia.
 A first group of 154 Somali refugees were resettled in Germany under the programme in October 2019.

+According to German Census data, Kassel has the highest share of Somali migrant and has a Somali cultural association.
+Other cities like Berlin and Frankfurt have also few numbers of Somali population.

 Social issues

 In a BKA report on statistics from 2017, migrants to Germany from Somalia constituted 1.7% of all migrants and 2.9% of all migrant crime suspects.